pi-lar/neuropil/doc/source/intro.rst

 * implement group encryption
 * define message callbacks in case of undelivered messages
 * hook in a javascript bindings for message callback handling
-* implement token / message structure
+* finalize token / message structure
 * more documentation and test cases
 * ... and many many more ideas ...